Cordée de la Réussite "Languages and Cultures of the World"

 Program coordinator

 Sylvain Audet, translator, writer and speaker of Romanian, is also a teacher of French as a foreign language (FLE).
-At Inalco, he leads Anatomie d'une langue et d'une culture workshops and plurilingual writing workshops as part of Licence+ and Tempo.
+At INALCO, he leads Anatomie d'une langue et d'une culture workshops and plurilingual writing workshops as part of Licence+ and Tempo.
 This year, as part of the Cordées de la réussite, he will be overseeing the implementation of the Experimentarium program, which trains PhD students to share their research in a fun and accessible way with high school students.

 Workshop facilitators and other occasional contributors

-The Cordée team is complemented in the field by facilitators with varied profiles and backgrounds.
+The La Cordée team is complemented in the field by facilitators with varied profiles and backgrounds.
 Some are mediation professionals, others are students with a passion for transmission and their studies.
 All have undergone specific in-house training and are supported throughout the year.
-Teacher-researchers, doctoral students, alumni administrative staff, students, members of associations and other external contributors complete the Cordée team from time to time as the project progresses.
+Teacher-researchers, doctoral students, alumni administrative staff, students, members of associations and other external contributors complete the La Cordée team from time to time as the project progresses.